lupyuen/lupyuen.github.io/src/llm.md

 Gemini API will __sometimes fail__ with HTTP 500 (not sure why).
 And the Failed Request will be __counted in our Daily Quota__!
 (50 per day)

-Thus we retry __up to 3 times__, in case the Pull Request has some problematic text that the LLM couldn't handle.
+Thus we retry __up to 3 times__, in case the Pull Request has problematic text that the LLM couldn't handle.

 _How does our Bot know when to stop the retries?_